SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 1/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 This is a very important concept that you will be digging deeper and will  be the core to formulate the ideas behind *gradient descent* and also *backward propagation*.

-## Conclusion
+## What did we learn?

+- Neurons must be made sensitive to a pattern in order to recognize it.
+- So similarly, in our perceptron/artificial neuron, <b>the weights are what is to be learnt</b>.

+In the later articles you'll fully understand how the weights are trained to recognize patterns and also the different techniques that exist.

+As you'll see later, the neural networks are very similar to the structure of biological neural networks.

 While it is true that we learnt only a few small concepts (although very crucial) in this first part of the article,  they will serve as the strong foundation for implementing Neural Networks.
-Moreover, I'm keeping this article short and sweet so that too much is information is not dumped at once and will help aborb more!
+Moreover, I'm keeping this article short and sweet so that too much is information is not dumped at once and will help absorb more!

+In the next tutorial, you will learn about <b>Linear Regression</b> (which can otherwise be called a perceptron with linear activation function) in detail and also implement them.
+The <b>Gradient Descent algorithm which helps learn the weights</b> are described and implemented in detail.
+Lastly, you'll be able to <b>predict the outcome of an event</b> with the help of Linear Regression.
+So head on to the next article to implement it!

 You can checkout the next part of the article here: